 Garlic Confit and Garlic Oil

-Make this easy garlic confit recipe and transform your everyday meals with the delicious, subtle, savory taste of garlic oil, and it’s made with only two ingredients.
+Transform your everyday meals with this easy garlic confit recipe.
+It creates a delicious, subtle, savory taste of garlic oil, and you make it with only two ingredients.
 If you want to know how to make garlic oil recipes, and how to use garlic that’s been slowly roasted in garlic, this is the recipe for you!
-I like this cooking method so much I even made an onion confit, as well.
+I like this cooking method so much, I even made an onion confit, as well.

 If there’s ever a recipe that has changed my life, it’s this garlic-flavored olive oil.
 Well, and also the Chocolate Cheesecake.
 Oh, and I can’t forget the Frozen Banana Bites.
 Clearly, I have a wide variety of culinary favorites.

 OK.
 Truth be known, lots of recipes have “changed my life.”
-But garlic olive oil recipes are special because they aren’t your typical “gone in a few minutes” dishes.
+But garlic olive oil recipes are special because they last!
+You make them today and they are still around next week!
+This is not a typical “gone in a few minutes” dish.

 This is the recipe that keeps on giving because of its potential for use in so many other dishes.